mesosphere/marathon/docs/docs/rest-api.md

 Create and start a new application group.
 Application groups can contain other application groups.
-An application group can either hold other groups or applications, but can not be mixed in one.
+An application group can either hold other groups or applications, but they cannot contain both.

 The JSON format of a group resource is as follows: